Friendly Planet Missiology

 El Dorado Nursing School

 The Rev. Joseph Mulongo, United Methodist District Superintendent of Mulongo and Friendly Planet Missiology Country Director, organized the students and local community in making bricks and volunteering labor to build the nursing school.
-Through sweat equity, aprox.
-80% of the cost of construction has been contributed by the local community.
-Dr. Ivan, now a congressman, is working to leverage both regional and national assets within Congo to support the school and create a network of health centers staffed by its graduates.
+Through sweat equity, they contributed approximately 80% of the construction costs.
+In July 2013, we formally celebrated the completion of first wing (three large classrooms).
+The second building completed was the maternity/midwife training center.

 More about the creation of El Dorado can be found on our blog and Facebook photo albums.